All Products

 1. After you attach VPC1 to the CEN instance, click Create More Connections.

-2. On the Connect with Peer Network Instance page, configure the parameters and click OK.
-The following table describes the parameters.
+2. On the Connection with Peer Network Instance page, configure the parameters and click OK.
+The following table describes parameters that are relevant to this topic.
+You can use the default values for the other parameters.
+For instructions on configuring all parameters, see Connect a VBR to an Enterprise Edition transit router.

 Parameter